flexera-public/policy_templates/cost/google/schedule_instance/README.md

 ## How To Use

-This policy relies on a label (default key: schedule) to stop and start instances based on a schedule.
-The label value defines the schedule with a start hour, stop hour and days of the week.
-The start and stop hour are in 24 hour format, and the days of the week are two character abbreviation for example: MO, TU, WE.
-See full example below.
-Use a Timezone TZ value to indicate a timezone to stop/start the instance(s)

-### Schedule Label Format

 This policy uses the schedule label value (default key: schedule) for scheduling the instance.
+The appropriate value should be added to as a label to every instance you want to manage via this policy.

 This value is a string consisting of 3 semicolon-separated substrings:

 - *Hours* - Start and stop hours are 24 hour format.
 For example, a value of `8:15-17:30` will start instances at 8:15 and stop them at 17:30 (5:30 pm).
 If the minute field is left blank, the minute value of `00` will be assumed.
 - *Days of the Week* - Comma-separated list of days indicated by their two-letter abbreviation value from the following list: SU,MO,TU,WE,TH,FR,SA.
 For example, a value of `MO,TU,WE,TH,FR` will start and stop the instances on weekdays but not on weekends.